Energy poverty and gender: Education

+Tanzania

 In sub-Saharan African countries, energy poverty is especially challenging, due to the high cost of extending grid electricity in existing scattered rural settlement.
-For example, in Tanzania, energy poverty is affecting the livelihood of the majority, with only 15.5% of the population has access to electricity.
-The lack of electricity leads to the missing of efficient energy services like cooking, lighting etc. Hence the basic capabilities for development, like education, health, transportation are restricted.
+In Tanzania, access to electricity rose from 14% of the population in 2011 to 46% in 2022, leaving more than half the population without it.> The lack of electricity leads to the missing of efficient energy services like cooking, lighting etc. Hence the basic capabilities for development, like education, health, transportation are restricted.
 In face of energy poverty, the burden of supplying household energy use disproportionately lies on women than men.
-A case study in Tanzania examines impact of a women-oriented solar lighting social enterprise project on health, education, livelihood and gender equality.
-The results indicate that increasing the accessibility to energy service for women, could contribute to empowering women, children and local families' development.
+A study of Solar Sister, a women-run solar lantern enterprise in Tanzania, found that the lanterns had positive effects on household savings, health, education and women's economic productivity.

 In developed countries

 In developed countries, lone and old women are affected disproportionately by energy poverty.
 There are more women living alone than men because of their relatively longer life expectancy.
 Those older women usually have less pensions to support themselves, because they worked mostly inside the house.
 The rise in energy cost affects the affordability of heating and cooling service at home.
-Data from the UK Office for National Statistics indicates that, women have higher Excess Winter Mortality (EWM) more than men, and there is an increase of EWM from 8.2% to 12.4% between 2013 and 2012, among women under 65.
+In England and Wales, excess winter deaths are consistently higher among women than men: the Office for National Statistics estimated 18,000 among women and 13,100 among men in the winter of 2012/13.
 Furthermore, the increasing energy price, relative low income, and together energy-inefficient houses contribute to energy poverty in developed countries.

 Components

 There are gender gaps in the energy labor market, energy-related education and decision-making process in developed countries.
-In the European Union, men dominant the energy sector with 77.9% in the workforce.
+In the European Union in 2010, men made up 77.9% of the energy-sector workforce and women 22.1%.
+By the European Commission's count, women's share of the EU energy workforce was 24% in 2022, up from 19% in 2010.
 Studies show that the under-representation is attributed to the following reasons: lack of necessary skills caused by the energy education gap, the perception of stereotypical men-domain energy sectors, and lack of opportunities for women working in energy sectors.
 The gendered energy education is related to the traditional images of 'feminine' or 'masculine' subjects as well as the lack of mentoring programs engaging female students to study in science subjects, like energy.
 Women are also under-represented in the decision-making process in energy sections in developed countries.
-A study conducted in Germany, Sweden and Spain shows that there is no female staff work in management group or as board member in the 295 energy companies they investigated in 2010.
+A 2010 survey of 464 large energy companies in Germany, Spain and Sweden found that 295 of them (64%) had no women at all on their boards or in their management groups.
 Similar situation is observed in the public energy sector, with 82.7% of high-level position occupied by men, though it is better in Nordic countries than in Mediterranean countries.
 Those gender gaps contribute to the "gender blindness" in the energy policies in developed countries.